Deiivid/ComposeGlass/README.txt

 foobar.singularize('phenomena')
 ```

-🌥️ ComposeGlass
+🌥️ ComposeGlassmorphism

-ComposeGlass is a Jetpack Compose library designed to easily add a beautiful, performant, and customizable Glassmorphism blur effect to your Android apps, supporting Android 12+ natively and providing a custom blur solution for older Android versions.
+ComposeGlassmorphism is a Jetpack Compose library designed to easily add a beautiful, performant, and customizable Glassmorphism blur effect to your Android apps, supporting Android 12+ natively and providing a custom blur solution for older Android versions.

 🚀 Installation